-We have increased the frequency of cleaning and disinfecting in public spaces, including door handles and countertops.
+We have also increased the frequency of cleaning and disinfecting in public spaces, including door handles and countertops.

-You can help us by not shaking hands, always maintaining a six-foot distance from innkeepers and other guests, and washing or sanitizing your hands frequently.
+You can help us by wearing your mask, not shaking hands, maintaining a six-foot distance from anyone outside of your travel group, and washing or sanitizing your hands frequently.
 Thank you for your cooperation!